filfilflavor/airspace/content/docs/powers-and-roots-of-complex-numbers.md

 in progress

 need to fix circularity

+principal root is the one with the largest real component
 {{% /hint %}}

 <p align="center"><img alt="Geometric representation of the 2nd to 6th roots of a complex number z, in polar form re^{iφ} where r = |z| and φ = arg z.
 If z is real, φ = 0 or π.
 Principal roots are shown in black." src="/airspace/img/Visualisation_complex_number_roots.svg" width="400" /></p>